 My main research interest is which methods and practices can help us to tackle complex societal challenges.
 Within this broad domain I’m particularly interested in human-centred and systemic design, inter- and transdisciplinarity, and multi-stakeholder networks.

-This research is aimed at developing and studying new methodologies, theories and practices for human-centred and systemic design in a public or social sector innovation context.
-When designing responses to complex societal problems such as an ageing population, radicalising youth, health issues and climate change, it is becoming increasingly popular to apply human-, user- or person-centred approaches.
-I am interested in what designers and public managers need to know about the variety of stakeholders in a problem to be able to design innovative solutions, and what kinds of methods, practices and theories contribute to translating these stakeholders insights into designs.
+This research is aimed at developing and studying new methodologies, theories and practices for human-centred and systemic design to tackle complex societal challenges.
+When designing responses to issues such as an ageing population, radicalising youth, health issues and climate change, it is becoming increasingly popular to apply human-, user- or person-centred approaches.
+To approach these challenges more systemically, we know that it is useful to combine human-centred design with systems thinking.
+I am particularly interested in designing for human relationships, and how such relationships impact larger social systems.

 This research is focused on the collaborative element of design and systems-based approaches in a public or social sector innovation context.
 Complex societal problems are often networked, which means multiple stakeholders are affected by the problem and/ or contribute to solving the problem, for example, the mental health case study that I describe in this blog.
 These problems need to be addressed though cross-organisational or ‘cross-silo’ collaborations.
 It has quickly become popular to apply ‘co-design’ approaches for this purpose.
 However, there is still a need for a theoretical and methodological foundation to develop these social co-design processes.